anthonykasza/crypto-terms/README.md

 Hash function - any function that can be used to map data of arbitrary size to fixed-size values.
 A one-way function, that is, a function for which it is practically infeasible to invert or reverse the computation.

+Preimage - a mathy term for the input to a hash function

 Consensus - a fault-tolerant mechanism that is used to achieve the necessary agreement on a single data value or a single state of the ledger among peer nodes in a network.
 Different blockchain networks have different consensus mechanisms.

 PoW (Proof-of-work) - the consensus mechanism used by the Bitcoin network.
 A miner solves a hashing puzzle related to the next set of transactions (the next block).
 Upon finding the solution, the miner is rewarded with bitcoin and the solved block is added to the chain.
 PoW mining is very inefficient in that many miners are calculating hashes but only 1 wins.